ualbertalib/avp_aviary_api_interactions/README.md

 ## Requirements

 * Python 3
-* ability to work with proof-of-concept level software
+* Ability to work with proof-of-concept level software (e.g., exception handling is basic and involves reading stack traces)
+* Elevated user privileges to access the Aviary API (i.e., default privileges on your campus computing id are insufficient)

 ## Setup